zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 1. When you click `RestaurantCard`, it will navigate to an order view with the specific restaurant information

-    We pass a specific url and show order information as below:
+    We pass a specific URL and show order information as below:

     ```swift
     public struct OrderView: View {